 A credit freeze restricts access to your credit report, which means you (or others) won’t be able to open any new credit accounts while the freeze is in place.
 If you must apply for new credit, you can temporarily lift the freeze.
 Otherwise, a freeze doesn’t expire and will remain in effect until you remove it.

-Request a freeze (or removal of a freeze) by mail, online, or by phone.
-Keep in mind that by acting quickly to get these freezes in place, you significantly lessen your chance of becoming a victim.
+Request a freeze (or removal of a freeze) by mail, online or by phone.
+Keep in mind that you significantly lessen your chance of becoming a victim by acting quickly to get these freezes in place.
 Be aware that the credit freeze is not immediate.
 It can take as little as an hour or up to one business day to take effect.

 The Bottom Line

 Your credit information is important.
 Be sure to regularly monitor your credit score, and review copies of your credit reports each year to confirm that errors aren’t dragging down your score.

 A data furnisher reports consumer information to consumer reporting agencies, including credit bureaus, tenant screening companies, check verification services, medical information services, etc.